pramine/flhr-k8s-jenkins/README.md

 ## Install the Chart to the Kubernetes Cluster

 `$ cd ..` \
-or `cd` to the directory containing the jenkins chart directory
+or `cd` to the directory containing the Jenkins chart directory

 Use `$ kubectl config view` to verify context and namespace or set with \
 `$ kubectl set-context <CONTEXT_NAME> namespace=jenkins`